 The geometric or orbicular web is considered a real jewel, both technical in its realization, but also resistant although flexible, and almost invisible.
 Note that this last property is relative, knowing that an old web will be covered with dust, and will therefore become much more visible to potential prey.
 Moreover, the arachnid must adapt to the quantity of silk and the space it has, but also to the available attachment points.

 1. The construction of the frame and the rays

 The construction of the web starts with the construction of a silk thread between two fixed points.
 The need to establish a link between a point A and B is overcome in a very simple way: the spider, a great worker, is content here to wait for the thread, previously secreted by its spinnerets, to be carried by the wind.
 The lightness of the thread is then essential.
-Also, it can reach up to five meters long, and allows to cross obstacles such as paths or rivers.
+Also, it can reach up to five meters long, and allows crossing obstacles such as paths or rivers.

 When the thread reaches the point B on which the spider has set its sights, it clings to the smallest available branch or blade of grass.
 A bridge is then created, then quickly consolidated by a second layer of silk.
 The spider begins the rapid realization of the frame, by sticking its threads to the supports which are presented to it.

 It then becomes necessary to make the rays of the web, which will be attached to the center, for resistance, thanks to a first circle of silk strands.
 The number of rays varies according to the species, but generally does not exceed fifty.
 The spider is, at this stage, in the first phase of its work.
 For this part, it takes advantage of one of the many possibilities offered by its silk, and uses a strong, thick and not very sticky silk.

 2. The elaboration of a sticky and solid spiral